Leonel López

-Leonel López González (born 24 May 1994) is a Mexican professional footballer who plays as a midfielder for Canadian Premier League club York United FC.
+Leonel López González (born 24 May 1994) is a Mexican professional footballer who plays as a midfielder who plays for Cancún in the Liga de Expansión MX.

 Club career

 León

 López began his official football career when he was bought by Club León from youth club, Yurecuaro F.C. on July 1, 2013.
 He began his first professional game in the 2014–15 CONCACAF Champions League against Salvadorean Club, Isidro Metapan, though on the bench.
 López started his first Copa MX game on July 25, 2013, against Dorados.
 It wasn't until September 20, 2014, that he would debut with Club León against Veracruz at home.
 Leon won 3 -1.

 Toluca

 On 13 December 2017, López was loaned to Toluca in a 6-month-deal.